 Case Western Reserve University Master of Science in Anesthesia Program maintains key partnerships with clinical and academic partners in each location’s region and across the country.

-MedStar Washington Medical Center and Children’s National Medical Center are the primary affiliates in Washington.
+MedStar Washington Hospital Center and Children’s National Medical Center are the primary affiliates in Washington.

-Students also rotate at a number of regional hospitals in the Washington metropolitan area and more broadly.
-Some of our key affiliates are highlighted below.
+Students also rotate at a number of regional teaching hospitals in the Washington metropolitan area and more broadly.
+Some of our key academic medical center affiliates are highlighted below.

 MedStar Georgetown University Hospital

 Founded in 1898 to promote health through education, research, and patient care, MedStar Georgetown University Hospital is one of the largest healthcare delivery networks in the area.
 For the last three years, MedStar Georgetown has been ranked the number one hospital in the Washington region by U.S. News & World Report.